-A collision deductible waiver is a collision insurance add-on that waives the policyholder’s deductible if their car is damaged in an accident caused by an uninsured driver.
-In general, collision damage waivers only apply to accidents where an identified driver without insurance is completely at-fault.
+A collision deductible waiver helps drivers save money on their deductible after an accident with an uninsured driver.
+Collision damage waivers typically apply only to accidents where an identified driver without insurance is completely at fault.
 A notable exception is California, where collision deductible waivers can be used in hit-and-run accidents.

 Collision deductible waivers are similar to uninsured motorist property damage (UMPD) insurance, so a waiver is usually redundant if you are already required by your state to have UMPD.
 In states where UMPD is optional or unavailable, collision deductible waivers can be a great alternative for the same type of coverage.
 However, keep in mind that you cannot purchase a collision deductible waiver without collision insurance.

 The cost of a collision deductible waiver is usually less than $50 for your entire policy term.
 Although collision deductible waivers can only be used in a limited number of situations, their low cost means they are a good investment if you want to avoid any out-of-pocket expenses in the event that you’re hit by an uninsured motorist.

 Finally, it should be noted that collision deductible waivers are different from collision damage waivers, which are sold by rental car companies to cover damage to their vehicles.

 A good deductible for auto insurance is an amount that the policyholder can afford after an accident or unexpected event.
 The most common auto insurance deductibles are $500 and $1,000, but drivers should take several factors into account before deciding which amount is right for them.
 These include what premium they can afford and how likely they are to file a claim. … read full answer